Winter's Tale (film): Plot

 In 1895, a young immigrant couple is refused entry into Manhattan because they have consumption (Tuberculosis).
-When their infant son is not allowed entry to the country without them, the family is forced to return to their ship named City of Justice.
+When their infant son is not allowed entry into the country without them, the family is forced to return to their ship named City of Justice.
 The parents break the display case containing a model of the ship and place their baby inside it on the water, then watch him float to the New York City shoreline.

-In 1916, the baby boy has grown up to become Peter Lake (Colin Farrell), a thief raised by a supernatural demon posing as the gangster Pearly Soames (Russell Crowe).
+In 1916, the baby boy has grown up to become Peter Lake, a thief raised by a supernatural demon posing as the gangster Pearly Soames.
 Peter is marked for death when he decides to leave Pearly's gang.
-In a confrontation, he is rescued by a mysterious (winged at times) white horse, his guardian angel.
+In a confrontation, he is rescued by a mysterious, winged at times white horse, his guardian angel.

 Although Peter hopes to move to Florida and come back in the summer, the horse encourages him to steal from one last mansion.
-The mansion is the home where Beverly Penn (Jessica Brown Findlay) lives, a young woman dying of consumption, whose fever is so high she sleeps outside in a tent in the winter cold.
-While her publisher father Isaac (William Hurt) and younger sister Willa are not home, Beverly discovers Peter preparing to rob the house.
+The mansion is the home where Beverly Penn lives, a young woman dying of consumption, whose fever is so high she sleeps outside in a tent in the winter cold.
+While her publisher father Isaac and younger sister Willa are not home, Beverly discovers Peter preparing to rob the house.

 When Peter assures her that he no longer wishes to commit robbery, Beverly offers to make him a cup of tea.
 They tell each other their stories and fall in love.
 Pearly orders his men to Beverly's home, believing that saving her is Peter's "miracle" and spiritual destiny and that he can destroy Peter by preventing it.
 Peter rescues Beverly from being knifed by Pearly, and they escape to the Lake of the Coheeries, where Pearly, who is supernaturally limited to the five boroughs of New York City, cannot follow.
 Peter meets Beverly's family at their summer home and wins their respect.

 While on a walk, Beverly explains to Peter that everyone is born with a miracle inside and they are ultimately destined to become stars when they die.
-Pearly asks Lucifer (Will Smith), for access to the lake home, but his request is denied.
+Pearly asks Lucifer for access to the lake home, but his request is denied.
 Instead, Pearly, who refers to himself as a Knight among Lucifer's angels, calls in a debt owed to him by another of Lucifer's angels.
 At a ball, the angel disguised as a waiter poisons Beverly's drink.

 When Peter and Beverly return home from the ball, Peter watches the shadows she casts upon the sides of her lighted tent, joins her, and the two make love.
 Her pulse races faster than ever due to the poison in her heart, and she dies.
 After the funeral, when Peter and his mysterious white horse return to the city, Pearly and his men surround them on the Brooklyn Bridge.
 To save its life, Peter orders his mysterious winged horse to fly away, and Pearly gives Peter five vicious head-butts, pushing him off the bridge.